-Bigfoot Blamed For Idaho Crash– The Internet Says It Could Be Hillary Clinton
+Bigfoot Blamed For Idaho Crash — The Internet Says It Could Be Hillary Clinton

 Bigfoot is alive!
 At least, that’s according to a woman in Idaho who blamed Sasquatch for her car crash.

 According to Fox News, the woman was driving along U.S. Highway 95 and struck a deer.
 But she had an excuse for the accident.
 She said that she had been distracted by the sight of Bigfoot in her rear-view mirror.
 Yes, you read that right.
 She told County Sheriff officials that she saw Bigfoot and it scared her so much that she hit the deer.
-According to her, when she checked her mirrors to make sure she’d seen what she thought, the deer came out of nowhere and she crashed into it.
+According to her, when she checked her mirrors to make sure she’d seen what she thought, the deer came out of nowhere, and she crashed into it.

 Idaho woman says Bigfoot sighting caused her to crash into deer https://t.co/KILm8Bs50s pic.twitter.com/zQyNLLLdKP